Article

 Examples of how organizations enable protection from phishing include:

-4. Educating staff on how to recognize phishing messages.
+• Educating team members about how to recognize phishing messages.

 Ransomware